OWASP/wrongsecrets/aws/README.md

     1. If you've deployed the `shared-state` s3 bucket, also `cd shared-state` and `terraform destroy` there.
 3. Run `unset KUBECONFIG` to unset the KUBECONFIG env var.
 4. Run `rm ~/.kube/wrongsecrets` to remove the kubeconfig file.
-5. Run `rm terraform.ts*` to remove local state files.
+5. Run `rm terraform.tfstate*` to remove local state files.

 ### A few things to consider